 In 2018, the State Agency for eGovernance of Ukraine (currently transformed into the MDT) developed and launched the State Registry of Registries (RoR).
 This information system was designed for the registration, accumulation, processing, analysis and storage of information about State registries and information systems.
 The RoR contains data on the composition, content, location and conditions to have access to these electronic information resources.
-The creation of such a system allows for the efficient and timely analysis of State registries, as well as the information systems in central ministries, their departments and subordinate agencies.
+The creation of such a system allows for the efficient and timely analysis of State registries, as well as the information systems in central Ministries, their departments and subordinate agencies.
 Its capability helps to prevent an increasing duplication of data while improving the efficiency of how State information is used.

-According to the draft law on Public Electronic Registries (please see above), the four basic registries include: the State demographic registry, the business registry, the State registry of immovable property rights, and the State land cadastre.
+According to the draft law on Public Electronic Registries (please see above), the four basic registries include: (i) the State demographic registry; (ii) the business registry; (iii) the State registry of immovable property rights, and (iv) the State land cadastre.

-6.10 Emerging Technologies
+4.10 Innovative Technologies

-6.10.1 Artificial Intelligence (AI)
+4.10.1 Artificial Intelligence (AI)

-6.10.2 Distributed ledger technologies
+4.10.2 Distributed Ledger Technologies

-6.10.3 Big data
+4.10.3 Big Data

-6.10.4 Cloud computing
+4.10.4 Cloud Computing

-6.10.5 Internet of Things (IoT)
+4.10.5 Internet of Things (IoT)

-6.10.6 High-performance computing
+4.10.6 High-performance Computing

-6.10.7 High-speed broadband connectivity
+4.10.7 High-speed Broadband Connectivity